Disclosure: I was given a complimentary paella cooking class in Valencia in exchange for this review but as always, all opinions are my own.

-Although paella is Valencian, you can likely find a good one in other cities in Spain.
+Although paella is Valencian, you can likely find a good one in other cities in Spain, especially Madrid and Barcelona.
 However, if your paella is breaking any of the rules, you’re likely eating a touristy version.
 Individually portioned paella might have been made the same morning if you’re lucky, but to be on the safe side, bring a friend and order a fresh one.

 By the way, our paella ended up being delicious!
 It was served with salad and wine, and we even received certificates at the end of the class.
 No two paellas are ever the same, but Beni concluded that paella is like sex – the more you practice, the better you get at it LOL.

 Overall, I had an amazing experience at La Escuela de Arroces y Paella Valenciana.
 It was light-hearted, fun, and informational – everything a good cooking class should be.
 As someone who has failed at paella-making several times, I can honestly say this class is a must-do activity in Valencia.
 A good paella is as much technique as it is good ingredients, and if you’re looking for an entertaining and educational class, then La Escuela de Arroces y Paella Valenciana is where it’s at!

 Book your spot here!